 This tool was developed in 2020 in effort to improve contraceptive screening in a military population of pregnant women.
 The tool has since been updated and offers evidence-based questions to guide family planning, an option grid listing most to least effective methods, and a shared decision-making guide for the provider and patient to review about the chosen method(s).
 A SURE test offers the option to complete patient satisfaction at the end of counseling and additional resources are listed for more information.

-The Initial OB Visit
+The First Pregnancy Visit

 This is my favorite and most used tool in the clinic!
 The front of the tool reviews the due date, labs completed/recommended at the first visit, FAQs about your prenatal care and pregnancy education.
 The back side of the tool offers follow up, goals during pregnancy, when to present to the emergency room, and resources/FAQs tailored to the first trimester.
 Look no farther for the best education and most frequently asked questions during your pregnancy!